decentralized-identity/trustdidweb-v03/spec/specification.md

     proofs on the last [[ref: log entry]] are needed because of the chaining of the proofs via the use of the `entryHash` challenge.
-  - Removing the prior entry [[ref: witness]] proofs does not affect the verifiability of the DID because the `entryHash` calculation does not include the proofs item.
+  - Removing the prior entry [[ref: witness]] proofs does not affect the verifiability of the DID because the `entryHash` calculation does not include the `proof` property.
   - The specification leaves to implementers how the proofs are conveyed to the [[ref: DID Controller]].